Skip to content

 • Consistent resistance training

-PROT-AGE, a major expert group focused on healthy aging, recommends at least 1.0–1.2 g/kg/day for older adults to maintain and regain lean mass and function, with higher targets in many situations (Bauer et al., 2013).
+PROT-AGE, a major expert group focused on healthy aging, recommends at least 1.0 to 1.2 g/kg/day for older adults to maintain and regain lean mass and function, with higher targets in many situations (Bauer et al., 2013).

 Research on meal dosing also suggests older adults may require a higher relative protein dose to maximally stimulate muscle protein synthesis compared with younger adults (Moore, 2015).